muhsinan/PeerAssess/presentation_template.md

 ## 🎯 Project Overview

-**PeerAssess** is a modern web application designed to revolutionize peer assessment in educational settings by combining intuitive user interfaces with AI-powered assistance.
+**Peercept** is a modern web application designed to revolutionize peer assessment in educational settings by combining intuitive user interfaces with AI-powered assistance.

 ### Problem Statement
 - Traditional peer assessment methods are often inconsistent and lack constructive feedback